If you frequent this website on the regular, you’ll know that we often feature unique places to stay in Ireland; both hotels and AirBnBs.

-I’ll be the first to throw my hands in the air and admit that I’ve never stayed anywhere overly unique or unusual in Ireland.
+Now, I’ll be the first to throw my hands up into the air and admit that I rarely stay anywhere overly unusual in Ireland.

 A hotel/hostel/BnB to me has always just been a base; somewhere to chuck your bags before heading off for a ramble.

-1 – Snooze on the edge of a cliff in Clare Island Lighthouse, County Mayo
+1 – Snooze on the edge of a cliff at Clare Island Lighthouse in Mayo

 I need this place in my life.

-For nearly two centuries, the island’s lighthouse was simply a nautical landmark; sat proudly on the islands rugged cliffs, gazing out over Westport and Achill.
+For nearly two centuries, the island’s lighthouse was simply a nautical landmark; sat proudly on the islands rugged cliffs, gazing out at Westport and Achill.

-You can now spend the night in this magnificent structure *insert shocked emoji*.
+You can now spend the night in this magnificent structure.

 3 – Hang out in a forest in Wicklow from inside a treehouse tent